Logo

 The 2000s ended with Bruce Springsteen named one of eight Artists of the Decade by Rolling Stone magazine and with Bruce Springsteen's tours ranking him fourth among artists in total concert grosses for the decade.

-On July 31,2012, in Helsinki, Finland, Bruce Springsteen performed his longest concert ever at 4 hours and 6 minutes and 33 songs.
+On July 31,2012, in Helsinki, Finland, Bruce Springsteen performed his longest concert ever at four hours and six minutes with 33 songs.

-Bruce Springsteen campaigned for President Barack Obama's re-election in Ohio, Iowa, Virginia, Pittsburgh, and Wisconsin.
+In 2012, Bruce Springsteen campaigned for President Barack Obama's re-election in the 2012 presidential election, appearing and performing at Obama rallies in Ohio, Pittsburgh, Iowa, Virginia, and Wisconsin.

-Bruce Springsteen released his eighteenth studio album, High Hopes, on January 14,2014.
+Bruce Springsteen released his eighteenth studio album, High Hopes, in January 2014.

 The first single and video were of a newly recorded version of the song "High Hopes", which Bruce Springsteen had previously recorded in 1995.